ElectricRCAircraftGuy/eRCaGuy_hello_world/README.md

 1. My [eRCaGuy_dotfiles](https://github.com/ElectricRCAircraftGuy/eRCaGuy_dotfiles) repo.

+## Popular online interactive tools & resources
+1. Free:
+    1. https://www.onlinegdb.com/ - compile, run, save, share, and debug with `gdb`, your code online
+    1. https://godbolt.org/ - Compiler Explorer: view the compiled assembler output of your code
+    1. \*\*\*\*\* [My favorite for C++!] https://cppinsights.io/ - a tool for understanding and expanding cryptic C++ so that it goes from implicit to explicit!
+See how `auto` expands, what explicit types implicit types are, how range-based `for` loop expand, how arrays, structs, classes, etc., are initialized, etc.
+        1. My answer here references it: [Coderpad's new C++ example is cryptic: meaning of `auto` and `const char* const&`](https://stackoverflow.com/a/75656629/4561887)
+    1. https://cdecl.org/ - convert C and C++ pointers and complex types to plain English
+    1. https://regex101.com/ - expand, test, and understand regular expressions
+    1. https://asciiflow.com/#/ - draw ASCII diagrams and documentation, for text-based readmes, online.
+1. Paid:
+    1. https://coderpad.io/ - for sharing code when giving or taking online interviews; practice in the sandbox before an interview here: https://app.coderpad.io/sandbox
+    1. https://www.lucidchart.com/pages/ - a popular diagramming tool used by many top tech companies

 ## Also very useful:
 1. **Learn X in Y minutes**: for _most-excellent_ software tutorials written in code in the language itself which you are learning!
     1. Main Website: https://learnxinyminutes.com/